orkunkaraduman/oscdn/CONTRIBUTING.md

 git push origin feature/my-new-feature
 ```

-- Create a Pull Request: Go to the original oscdn repository on GitHub and create a Pull Request (PR) from your branch.
+- Create a Pull Request: Go to the original oscdn repository on GitHub and create a Pull Request (PR) from your branch to develop branch.
 Make sure to provide a clear and detailed description of your changes in the PR.

 - Code Review: The project maintainers will review your PR.
 Please be patient during this process, and be prepared to address any feedback or requests for changes.

-- Merge and Release: If your PR is approved, it will be merged into the main branch, and your changes will be included in the next release.
+- Merge and Release: If your PR is approved, it will be merged into the develop branch, and your changes will be included in the next release.

 ## Reporting Issues